-Homosexual Activist Group Brings Gender Confusion Into Elementary Schools
+Homosexual Advocacy Group Brings Gender Confusion Into Elementary Schools

 On the heels of the release of the so-called national sexuality standards for schools, one of the homosexual advocacy groups involved in that effort followed up with materials specifically targeting elementary schools.

 Problem is, the toolkit doesn’t seem to advocate much “respect” for parents who don’t want schools promoting things like same-sex marriage and cross-dressing to children against their will.